 Picture

 This model renders at a native 1080p resolution and can be sharpened and aligned using the manual focus wheel and keystone settings.
-If you watch a lot of HD content you’ll be able to see more overall detail with a native 1080p projector.
+If you watch a lot of HD content you’ll be able to see more overall detail with a native 1080p projector compared to a 720p model.
 This is great especially for any gamers, since objects such as other players will appear less blurry, compared to a lower resolution projector.

 Other Thoughts